 The most important factor is flexibility: we work with a one-month notice period, which means our clients can scale their teams up and down quickly, adjusting the team composition to their current needs.

-I believe that that every seller finds their buyer.
-Latin countries offer geographical proximity and minimal time difference, while India and China offer significant cost reduction and speed, sometimes compromising on quality.
+I believe that every seller finds their buyer.
+Latin American countries offer geographical proximity and minimal time difference, while India and China offer significant cost reduction and speed, sometimes compromising on quality.

 What Ukraine has to offer is a unique combination of quality and price.
-The average salary in Ukraine is higher than in Asia but lower than in Latin countries.
+The average salary in Ukraine is higher than it is in Asia but lower than it is in Latin American countries.
 We don't promote ourselves as a cheap solution, but when it comes to quality, Ukraine is a happy medium for most.

-Cultural differences also matter, so it is up to our clients to decide.
+Cultural differences also matter, so it's up to our clients to decide.